 - Create gravel paths, 4 to 8 feet wide.
 They will prevent weeds from growing and will help excess water drain faster.
 Add pavers or flagstones for improved looks.

 - Replace what remains of your lawn with wide plant beds.
-For an all-year-round good looks, plant evergreen and native border shrubs, grasses, bulbs, and perennials.
+For an all-year-round good look, plant evergreen and native border shrubs, grasses, bulbs, and perennials.

 Spend your time where it counts

 The art of low maintenance gardening is to get the most out of your green space with the least amount of effort.
 And to do that, you need to make every minute you spend outdoors count.
 Look around and note all garden features that you find yourself interacting with the most.